amilasenakumara/Linux-Administration/07-basic_linux_commands.md

-# 🐧 Basic Linux Commands: A Beginner's Guide
+# 🐧 Basic Linux Commands: Lets Get the ball rolling

 ## Introduction
 In this lesson, you'll learn some basic yet essential Linux commands.